Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 ## Attempt to made a mobile device with an ESP32

 I attempted to make a fully automated device to turn the sensor into a dashcam with an ESP32.
-Well, it kind of worked but the performance suffered from the poor performances of the ESP series, despite their good theoretical properties, in particular :
+Well, it kind of worked but the project very suffered from the poor performances of the ESP series, despite their good theoretical properties, in particular :
 - The SD libraries on ESP32 have an irreductible dead time of 2 seconds when creating a file, ruining any attemps to have a good refresh rate;
 - The ADC, despite the high frequency of the ESP32 (240 MHz), is not only slower than on Arduino Uno (16 MHz), but also totally unstable.
 It needs approximately averaging 5000-10000 digitalread on each pixel to get an accurate reading of voltage because it drifts constantly.
 Reading each pixel just one time leads to an image which intensity varies non-linearly with pixel reading order;
 - The adafruit libray to address ST7735 displays just barely works on ESP.